erikeldridge/app-quality-cookbook/service/di.md

       }
     }

 Observe we're still calling `createFeatureMap` to load config from our resource file.
-We'll update that after migrating to Guice, so we can run our existing tests to verify Guice is working as expected.
+We'll update that after migrating to Guice, so we can run our existing tests to verify we didn't [regress](http://en.wikipedia.org/wiki/Regression_testing) as a result of the migration.

 Functions with the `@Provides` annotation will be called by Guice whenever we try to inject an instance of the class returned by the function.